-Two primary components of z/VM help PR/SM in managing the virtualization environments.
 These components are command line operating environments that give the system administrator control over the hypervisor.
-An additional component allows a graphical interface that can be used for easier administration over the hypervisor and its guests.
+An additional component, the IBM Cloud Infrastructure Center (ICIC), allows a graphical interface that can be used for easier administration over the hypervisor and its guests.
+ICIC can help minimize terminal and command interactions for daily guest management chores, however, z/VM knowledge is still required from an effective infrastructure architecture management perspective, as well as for initial set up tasks.

 This section describes and explains these components.